 IV.
-State of Florida, Department of Economic Opportunity Reporting Requirements: The Board performed timely reconciliations between the general ledger accounting system and the Subrecipient Enterprise Resource Application maintained by DEO.
-Based on the DEO reporting requirements, there were no additional findings to be reported in FY2022.
+State of Florida, Department of Commerce Reporting Requirements: The Organization performed timely reconciliations between the general ledger accounting system and the Subrecipient Enterprise Resource Application maintained by Florida Department of Commerce.
+Based on the Florida Department of Commerce reporting requirements, there were no additional findings to be reported in FY2023.